 We are waiting.
 This feels like the hardest part.
-The anticipation as Hurricane Irene approaches New York City is nerve-racking to say the least.
-But I'm kidding myself.
+The anticipation as Hurricane Irene approaches New York City is nerve-racking.
+But I’m kidding myself.
 This is nothing.
 The aftermath will be the true test to the toughness of New Yorkers.

 Everyone deals with situations differently.
 My overreactive neurotic tendencies took me to the grocery store twice within 18 hours, and to the Duane Reade three times in 24 hours.
 Did I get everything that we need?
 Of course not.
 So I sent Mike to the Whole Foods for steaks (might as well make the potential last meal a good one), and additional non-perishable items.
 The store was open all night and closed at 9 a.m. this morning, and will remain closed until after the cane ends.